dooboolab-community/react-native-iap/docs/docs/api-reference/methods/android/flush-failed-purchases-cached-as-pending-android.md

 # `flushFailedPurchasesCachedAsPendingAndroid`

+Consume all 'ghost' purchases.

-Consume all "ghost" purchases (that is, pending payment that already failed but is still marked as pending in Play Store cache).
+That is, pending payment that already failed but is still marked as pending in Play Store cache.

 ## Signature